damies13/BrassRazoo/Doc/Block_Structure.md

 # Block Structure

-A block is a python dictionary that has been converted to a JSON string, this makes decoding and working with a block easy.
+A block is structured as a Python dictionary, which is then serialized into a JSON string for easy decoding and processing.

-All blocks should have the following keys:
+All blocks must contain the following keys:

 - Block ID
 - Previous Block ID